 The rationale for the nonsignificant risk determination is that the NTX100 Neuromodulation System has equivalent risks and comparable electrical stimulation parameters to Transcutaneous Electric Nerve Stimulation (TENS) Devices for treatment of pain (except for chest pain/angina)," which are Nonsignificant risk (NSR) device per the FDA guidance on Significant Risk and Nonsignificant Risk Medical Device Studies [11].

 3. Objective

-The study objective is to provide comparative evidence assessing clinically meaningful benefit in the treatment of patients with moderate to severe medication-refractory RLS with the NTX100 Neuromodulation System.
+The study objective is to assess longer-duration efficacy, tolerability, and adherence for patients with moderate to severe medication-refractory RLS with the NTX100 Neuromodulation System (NTX100).

 4. Study Design